-• 0x0001 - 0C_ATTR_USE_VOLUME_ICON, provides custom icons for boot entries: OpenCore will attempt loading a volume icon by searching as follows, and will fallback to the default icon on failure:
+For all other entries, OpenCore will attempt loading a volume icon by searching as follows, and will fallback to the default icon on failure:

-- .VolumeIcon.icns file at Preboot volume in per-volume directory (/System/Volumes/Preboot/{GUID}/ when mounted at the default location within macOS) for APFS (if present). - .VolumeIcon.icns file at the Preboot volume root (/System/Volumes/Preboot/, when mounted at the default location within macOS) for APFS (otherwise). - VolumeIcon.icns file at the volume root for other filesystems.
+- .VolumeIcon.icns file at Preboot volume in per-volume directory (/System/Volumes/Preboot/{GUID}/ when mounted at the default location within macOS) for APFS (if present). - .VolumeIcon.icns file at the Preboot volume root (/System/Volumes/Preboot/, when mounted at the default location within macOS) for APFS (otherwise). - .VolumeIcon.icns file at the volume root for other filesystems.